vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 criteria is being passed in as an object.
 If the type def for that object is known at runtime, we can extract the fields from this.

-If the type def isn't known we could
+If the type def isn't known the VRL compiler will raise an error.

-- raise an error
-- perform the search unindexed
-- create the index at runtime - generally the shape of this object will not change over time, so most likely the cost of creating the index would only need to be paid on the first event.

-The approach we take here should be decided before the first release so we don't have to introduce a breaking change further down the line.

-Since the resource file is loaded outside of VRL whilst determining which keys need indexing occurs inside VRL, we will need a way for VRL to indicate to the resource which indexes need building.
+Since the table is loaded outside of VRL whilst determining which keys need indexing occurs inside VRL, we will need a way for VRL to indicate to the table which indexes need building.

 Actual indexing strategies can be decided later.